xtexChooser/git-mirrors/TEAMS.md

 * https://codeberg.org/wetneb

+## Localization

+Purpose: Manage the [Weblate localization](https://translate.codeberg.org/projects/forgejo/) project.

+Accountability:

+* Develop the software and workflows required for the transations to be available and updated in the Forgejo codebase.
+* Document the localization process.
+* Actively look for new translators to improve the quality and completness of the project.

+Team members:

+* ???

 ## User Research

 Purpose: Conduct User Research in the context of Forgejo.
 Anyone can become a member of the team, as long as they need the associated permissions to contribute to work on the [User Research repository](https://codeberg.org/forgejo/user-research).
 Anyone can ask that an existing member confirms their membership in accordance to the [decision making process](DECISION-MAKING.md).